Ombudsman's Advisory Committee

 The Ombudsman's Advisory Committee consists of eight volunteers with specialized expertise in the Canadian Armed Forces and Department of National Defence.
 Their input directly impacts this office with strategic advice related to the mandate, professional principles and organizational structure.

-The council also provides important input on some of the broader issues facing the Department of National Defence and Canadian Armed Forces, including: operational stress injuries and post-traumatic stress disorder, the treatment of military members who are injured in the course of their service, and the challenges facing military families.
+The committee also provides important input on some of the broader issues facing the Department of National Defence and Canadian Armed Forces, including: operational stress injuries and post-traumatic stress disorder, the treatment of military members who are injured in the course of their service, and the challenges facing military families.

-Under its mandate, the Ombudsman’s Advisory Committee:
+Under its mandate, the committee:

 - Advises the Ombudsman on matters relating to the well-being and fair treatment of members of the Defence community;